JulianBerger/Taranis360Panorama/README.md

-##How to tune the Script?
+##How to setup the Script?

-You need to set the channel of your Pitch and Yaw Axis of your Gimbal as well as the Channel for your Camera Shutter.
+You need to edit the script and set the channel of your Pitch and Yaw Axis of your Gimbal as well as the Channel for your Camera Shutter.

 `local shutCh			= 4` = Shutter @ Channel 4